JereKuusela/valheim-dev/publish/README.md

 # Changelog

+- v1.22
+	- Fixes no clip never triggering ship exit (so the ship just keeps going).

 - v1.21
 	- Adds a new setting `best_command_match` to only execute the commands with the most modifier keys pressed (default `true`).
 	- Fixes some commands printing "Error: Player not found.".